About Us

 The concept began with a small group of friends discussing what AI would do with humanity at the Singularity.
 John Jerome saw the AI future with alarming clarity — and realized the experts were missing the most important variable: us.

 Jerome holds degrees in Sociology (BA, University of California, Santa Barbara) and Business (MBA, Pepperdine), with a lifelong interest in social and economic stratification — the sorting of people and power into distinct layers.
 He built computers from childhood, learned programming, sold integrated circuits, and launched one of the early art websites in 1998.
+In 2023, as AI acceleration reached a critical point, he saw what most AI specialists had overlooked:

 Humanity is completely unprepared for the Singularity